StijndeK/N.A.D.AutomaticSoundloader/README.md

 # N.A.D.
 Automatic Sound Loader
 ASL is a prototype terminal application that allows the user to quickly test a horizontal nonlinear system.
-Export audio directly into the folder with specific file names and they will automatically be sequenced based on the given possibilities.
+Export audio directly into specifically named folders with specificallynamed files and they will automatically be sequenced based on the given possibilities.

 ## Application to context
 [This video](https://streamable.com/w8x043) shows this experiment demonstrated on a early musical concept for Rookery, a game currently being developed.